Hundreds Welcome Home Prairie Grove Officer

-PRAIRIE GROVE — Escorted by a long line of vehicles from law enforcement agencies all across Northwest Arkansas, Prairie Grove Police Officer Tyler Franks returned to his hometown Wednesday, four weeks after he was shot three times while responding to a domestic disturbance.
+PRAIRIE GROVE -- Escorted by a long line of vehicles from law enforcement agencies all across Northwest Arkansas, Prairie Grove Police Officer Tyler Franks returned to his hometown on June 2, four weeks after he was shot three times while responding to a domestic disturbance.

 The community held a parade in his honor that started at the intersection of U.S. 62 and U.S. 62B and traveled through downtown Prairie Grove, ending in the library parking lot.
 Franks, riding in a black Ford Explorer driven by his wife Amber, stayed in the vehicle afterward as many people stepped up to greet him and welcome him home.

-“I haven’t seen my kids in more than a month.
-I didn’t want to have to put them through that,” Franks said.
-“Just seeing me in person for the first time, we’ll see how that goes.
-I’m going to still be their dad and do what I was doing before.
-That’s all I can do, is to continue to move forward.”
+"I haven't seen my kids in more than a month.
+I didn't want to have to really put them through that," Franks said.
+"Just seeing me in person for the first time, we'll see how that goes.
+I'm going to still be their dad and do what I was doing before.
+That's all I can do, is to continue where I was and move on."

 Franks was shot May 4 when he and officer Andrew Gibson and two Farmington police officers responded to a 911 call from a residence on West Thurman Street.
 Franks attempted to enter a bedroom and the suspect, Nickolas Colbert, fired multiple rounds from a shotgun and handgun at close range, according to police.